AirshipCMS/Docs/Install-Airship-CLI-Tools.md

 ---

-Ready to enter some CLI commands?
-Check out the [https://airshipcms.io/documentation/view/airship-cli-commands](Airship CLI Commands) page for more.
+Ready to start using Airship CLI commands?
+Check out the [https://airshipcms.io/documentation/view/airship-cli-commands](Airship CLI Commands) page for documentation on all Airship CLI commands.